azu/intl-format-date/README.md

 > [!WARNING]
 > THIS IS EXPERIMENTAL PROJECT
-> You can use [zapier/intl-dateformat: Format a date using Intl.DateTimeFormat goodness.](https://github.com/zapier/intl-dateformat) instead of this project for actual use.
+> You can use [robinweser/small-date: Tiny (0.8kb) date formatting library with built-in i18n](https://github.com/robinweser/small-date) instead of this project for actual use.

 ## Features